guillaumebogard/EvalExpr/README.md

 ### 🔎 In-depth

-The complexity behind it doesn't come from the main problem itself but from the implementation in Haskell and constraints added by our instructor.
+The complexity behind the project doesn't come from the main problem itself but from the implementation in Haskell and constraints added by our instructor.

 For a bit of context with the constraints: